Aurangzeb: Jat rebellion

 In 1669, Hindu Jats began to organise a rebellion that is believed to have been caused by the re-imposition of jizya and destruction of Hindu temples in Mathura.
 The Jats were led by Gokula, a rebel landholder from Tilpat.
 By the year 1670 20,000 Jat rebels were quelled and the Mughal Army took control of Tilpat, Gokula's personal fortune amounted to 93,000 gold coins and hundreds of thousands of silver coins.

 Gokula was caught and executed.
-But the Jats once again attempted began their rebellion.
+But the Jats once again attempted rebellion.
 Raja Ram Jat, in order to avenge his father Gokula's death, plundered Akbar's tomb of its gold, silver and fine carpets, opened Akbar's grave and dragged his bones and burned them in retaliation.
 Jats also shot off the tops of the minarets on the gateway to Akbar's Tomb and melted down two silver doors from the Taj Mahal.
 Aurangzeb appointed Mohammad Bidar Bakht as commander to crush the Jat rebellion.
 On 4 July 1688, Raja Ram Jat was captured and beheaded.
-His head was sent to Aurangzeb as proof.
+His head was sent to Aurangzeb as proof of his beheading.

-However, after Aurangeb's death, Jats under Badan Singh later established their independent state of Bharatpur.
+After Aurangeb's death, Jats under Badan Singh established their independent state of Bharatpur.

+Due to the Jat rebellion, the temples of Pushtimarg, Gaudiya, and Radha vallabh Vaishnavs in Braj were abandoned and their icons were taken to different regions or into hiding.